dave6270/i3Dotfiles/README.md

 For the moc player script and module I used a version from the [polybar-scripts](https://github.com/polybar/polybar-scripts) repository.
 I used an older version as it has more functionality.

 As you can see there isn't much here the moment, but beginners can use it as a basis for a more complex setup and hopefully there will be more to come.

-I think zsh scripts and config will be next up in the next few days.
+Zsh and powerlevel10k scripts have now been added.

 As always feel free to take what you need.